Sidebar Site Navigation

 4280.
 Reinforced Masonry Design.
 3. Design of structural components in reinforced masonry buildings, including walls, columns, beams and connections.
 Particular attention is paid to current codes, specifications and analysis.
 Cross listed with CE 4280.
 Prerequisite: ARE/CE 4260 and concurrent enrollment in ARE/CE 4200.
 (Normally offered fall semester)

-4290.
+4295.
 Structural Timber Design.
-3. Design of structural components and systems utilizing timber.
-Particular attention is paid to current codes, specifications and analysis.
-Cross listed with CE 4290.
-Prerequisite: CE 4200 or concurrent enrollment.
-(Normally offered spring semester)
+3. Design of structural components and applications utilizing timber.
+Cross listed with CE 4295.
+Dual listed with ARE 5295.
+Prerequisite: ARE 3200 or CE 3200 or equivalent.

 4330.
 Building Electrical Systems.
 3. Analysis and design of electrical systems in buildings using the National Electrical Code.
 The topics include panel boards, motors, system sizing, electrical distribution in buildings, methodology of reducing the available short circuit current, transformers, capacitors in buildings, and power systems harmonics.
 Students will perform an electrical building design project.
 Prerequisites: ARE 3300.